LeMinux/PresentingSecureProgramming/Files/Files.md

 Therefore, a system had to be placed to define the abstraction of a file, the boundaries of files, and what collections exist.
 The identity of what creates a file or folder is so intertwined with the abstraction of the system that they cannot exist without the system.
 This would mean that a system designed around a GUI vs a CLI would have different implementations on files.
+As well as a system designed for multiple users vs a singular user.
 It is this abstraction that determines how to properly handle files and folders thus affecting security.

 ### Linux Files